 The mixed species chain measurements are carried out in a linear RF trap similar to that described in~\cite{PhysRevA.81.052328}.
 Species-selective photoionization techniques are used to load both $^{138}$Ba$^{+}$ and $^{174}$Yb$^{+}$, where barium is Doppler cooled on the $6S_{1/2}-6P_{1/2}$ transition with a 986~nm Extended Cavity Diode Laser (ECDL) frequency doubled to produce 493~nm light.
-An applied 5~gauss magnetic field prevents the creation of the dark states.
 The $6P_{1/2}$ level decays to the metastable $5D_{3/2}$ level with a branching ratio of 0.25, so a 650~nm ECDL is used to pump the population out of this state.
+An applied 5~gauss magnetic field prevents the creation of dark states.
 All relevant transitions and energy levels of Ba$^+$ are shown in Figure \ref{fig:BaLevels}.
-Ytterbium is not directly laser-cooled, but sympathetically cooled by Coulomb interaction with the cold barium ions in the chain.
+Ytterbium is not directly laser-cooled, but sympathetically cooled by Coulomb interactions with the cold barium ions in the chain.

 All temperature measurements are performed on barium ions using a 1762~nm fiber laser (Koheras Adjustik) stabilized to a Zerodur-spaced reference optical cavity with a free spectral range of 500~MHz and finesse of 1000.
 A complete description of the apparatus can be found in~\cite{PhysRevA.81.052328,Wright:2016:TSQ:3022910.3022945}.